abhishekmr140/House_Sales_in_king_county_USA/README.md

 📋 Project Context:
 In this project, I acted as a Data Analyst for a Real Estate Investment Trust (REIT).
-Theorganization aimed to expand its portfolio into residential real estate.
+The organization aimed to expand its portfolio into residential real estate.
 My objective was to develop a data-driven model to accurately estimate market prices in King County, USA, based on property attributes like square footage, location, and structural features.

 🧪 Technical Implementation:
 The project follows a rigorous data science workflow across several key stages: